keboola/connection-docs/components/index.md

 **Limitations:**

-- Becuase in the early stages, these components are used in fewer projects.
+- Because in the early stages, these components are used in fewer projects.
 Minor bugs, though promptly fixed within the standard SLA, may appear more frequently.
 - The range of features might not be exhaustive and will likely expand through backward-compatible updates.
 - Documentation may be less comprehensive than in the GA version, often given as README.md files.
 - These components may pose limitations, like pending Google verification, verification status-related rate limits, etc.